NS Brendan Simbwaye: Operational history

 In 2003, Namibia and Brazil entered into an agreement whereby Brazil would construct a patrol boat for Namibia based on its Grajaú class.
 The vessel was built by INACE at Fortaleza and was laid down on 25 February 2005.
 Named for Brendan Simbwaye, the patrol boat was launched on 1 May 2008 and commissioned on 16 January 2009 at Fortaleza.
-The ship then set sail to Namibia on 31 March 2009 and arrived in Walvis Bay 22 days later.
+The ship then set sail to Namibia on 31 March 2009 and arrived in Walvis Bay 22 days later under the stewarship of its then Commanding Officer Lieutenant Commander Sacheus !Gonteb.
 During its maiden voyage to Namibia it was accompanied by the Brazilian Navy corvette Caboclo and made stops at Ascension Island and Saint Helena.
 The ship is operationally utilised for general exclusive economic zone management.
 The boat participated in the Southern African Development Community maritime exercise code named Golfinho in 2009.